Codeinwp/feedzy-rss-feeds/readme.txt

 * feedzy_feed_timestamp
 * shortcode_atts_feedzy_default
 `

+## BECOME A CONTRIBUTOR ##
+FEEDZY RSS Aggregator plugin is an open-source project, and we welcome contributors to be part of our vibrant community!
+Help us improve the plugin and make it even better - [GITHUB LINK](https://github.com/Codeinwp/feedzy-rss-feeds/)

 This plugin is maintained and supported by Themeisle, check out some of the other <a href="http://themeisle.com/wordpress-plugins/" rel="nofollow">WordPress plugins</a> and <a href="http://themeisle.com/wordpress-themes/free/" rel="nofollow">free themes</a> we've developed.

 == Installation ==